Stewart's wilt: Disease Cycle and Symptoms

+In certain corn varieties, kernels can be infected later in the growing season after flowering occurs.
+Although corn kernels can be a source of inoculuum, seed transmission is quite rare.
+Commercial seed lots obtain phytosanitary certification for Stewart's Wilt by field inspection.
+The presence of the bacteria in the field at any level results in an automatic fail of the inspection.
+This causes the disease to be of great importance for producers, as many countries prohibit the import of maize seed from the United States unless it is certified to be free of P. stewartii.

 Environment and control

 The number of flea beetles emerging in spring from hibernation depends on the severity of winter temperatures.
 Warm winter temperatures favor the survival of flea beetle vectors and increase the risk of Stewart's disease.
 The numbers of emerging adults can be estimated by calculating a winter temperature index by averaging the mean temperatures for December, January, and February.
 If the mean of the mean temperatures is 90 F or greater, the beetles will survive in high numbers and the disease risk is high; if the mean is between 85 and 90 F, the risk is moderate to high; 80 to 85 F, moderate to low; and a mean less than 80 F represents low risk.